nobodyme/dynamic-programming/README.md

 </div>

-Since the highest is 6, that gives the longest increasing subsequence
+Since the highest is 6, that gives the longest increasing subsequence.
+Have a look at the [code snippet here](https://github.com/nobodyme/Dynamic-Programming/blob/master/longest-increasing-sub-sequence.C).

 [The video of the above traversal is here](https://youtu.be/Ns4LCeeOFS4)

+### More to come

+  - Minimum cost path problem
+  - Minimum coin change

 ### Other resources
   - [Hackerearth article explaining more on "Why dynamic programming"](https://www.hackerearth.com/practice/notes/dynamic-programming-i-1/)